bkper/http-request-app/README.md

                 .fetch()
 ```

-### Calling an authenticated API
+<h3 id="http-request-app-calling-apis">Calling APIs</h3>

-To perform authenticated API calls, and having the endpoint and auth setup in one single place, you can extend the ```HttpRequest``` class and override the ```fetch()``` method, adding the auth token and/or key, or prepararing the request with any other data.
+To perform authenticated API calls, and having the Endpoint and Auth setup in one single place, you can extend the ```HttpRequest``` class and override the ```fetch()``` method, adding the auth token and/or key, or prepararing the request with any other data.
 Example:

 ```js
 class HttpApiRequest extends HttpRequestApp.HttpRequest {